Part 3 of 3 by Don Bell | ⏱️ 11 minute read

 Additionally, as our faith is strengthened through tongues, it enhances our ability to exercise the other gifts of the Holy Spirit, blessing others and ultimately deepening our connection with God.

-Don Bell is the creator of the Kingdom Anointing website, and a dedicated follower of Jesus Christ.
-He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and lead extraordinary lives in the Holy Spirit.
+Don Bell is the creator of the Kingdom Anointing website and a dedicated follower of Jesus Christ.
+He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and walk in the fullness of the Holy Spirit.